cenjoy/NashLens/README.md

 # NashLens

-Code, experiments, and results for **"NashLens: Game-Native Interpretable RL via CFR-Distilled Nash Anchoring"** (BESC 2026, Industry & Demo Track).
+**Game-Native Interpretable RL via CFR-Distilled Nash Anchoring** — code, experiments, and results for the BESC 2026 Industry Track paper.

 NashLens distils a counterfactual-regret-minimization (CFR) teacher into an **additive student** whose action logits decompose into *reward*, *opponent-history*, and *intrinsic* terms: